Seravo/wp-palvelu-instance-switcher/README.md

 **OR**

-Create a zip-archive with the directory structure described above and install the plugin via wp-admin.
+Create a zip-archive with the aforementioned directory structure

 Add the following to your wp-config.php:
 ```